SweetySojrani/Starbucks-Rest-API/Project Journal.md

 - Yinghua
   - Created the MongoDB data collection "cmpe281"
   - Added some testing login acount into the MongoDB data collection "cmpe281"

+- Vera

+  - Looked into the Go sample and design order structure
+  - Configure Mongodb and Rabbitmq for order Go API
 ### Week 3